rkneece/rkneece.github.io/_pages/contact.md

 ---
 title: Contact me!
-subtitle: I'd love to hear from you whether for full-time, advisory, investment or fractional CTO opportunities.
+subtitle: I'd love to hear from you whether for full-time, advisory, investment or fractional CTO opportunities (or just to say hi).
 description: Rich Kneece contact form
 featured_image: /images/demo/contact.jpg
 ---